p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA_2020_Abstracts_checklist.md

 ## 1 Title: Identify the report as a systematic review

+Zheln.com: A protocol for a universal living overview of health-related systematic reviews

 # BACKGROUND

 ## 2 Objectives: Provide an explicit statement of the main objective(s) or question(s) the review addresses

+1. Identify and monitor most of published systematic reviews.
+2. Tag the identified systematic records with medical specialties.
+3. Select or crowdfund reviews for further appraisal.
+4. Critically appraise and replicate the selected systematic reviews.
+5. Disseminate practice implications of positively appraised reviews to both the public and evidence-based practitioners in health care and other fields associated with intervention into a human life, such as education, business, policy, or ecology.

 # METHODS

 ## 3 Eligibility criteria: Specify the inclusion and exclusion criteria for the review

+Record eligibility is assessed by checking the record title and, if the title failed, abstract against the ‘true positive criteria’ for systematic reviews taken from the publication by [Shojania & Bero 2001][Shojania2001157162].
+The record/study flow is as follows: All eligible records are amenable for tagging, selection, and crowdfunding process; Only those eligible records that have been selected or crowdfunded are subject to critical appraisal; For all records that have been selected, all relevant reports are collected; Reports are grouped into studies; Only for the studies appraised positively, practical implications are summarized and disseminated.
+COVID-19 publications are not selected.
+Crowdfunding an appraisal of any eligible record is possible for any individual or organization.

 ## 4 Information sources: Specify the information sources (e.g. databases, registers) used to identify studies and the date when each was last searched

+MEDLINE via [PubMed](https://pubmed.ncbi.nlm.nih.gov).
+Adding other search sources, such as Scopus, OSF, and medRxiv, is planned in the future when more appraisers become available.
+The [Replicated Version of the PubMed Systematic Review Subset Query, Zheln Edition](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/PRISMA-S_checklist.md#8-full-search-strategies-include-the-search-strategies-for-each-database-and-information-source-copied-and-pasted-exactly-as-run) will be used.
+The searches are run daily.

 ## 5 Risk of bias: Specify the methods used to assess risk of bias in the included studies

+Critical appraisal will feature: Duplication assessment; Replication; Assessment against the [MECIR conduct standards](https://community.cochrane.org/mecir-manual/standards-conduct-new-cochrane-intervention-reviews-c1-c75); [ROB-ME](https://www.riskofbias.info/welcome/rob-me-tool) assessment; [GRADE](https://gdt.gradepro.org/app/handbook/handbook.html) assessment.

 ## 6 Synthesis of results: Specify the methods used to present and synthesize results

+No across-studies synthesis is planned.
+Within-studies, I will formulate explicit practice-relevant statements based on the extracted health outcomes and quality-of-conduct assessment.

 # RESULTS